 Professor David Higdon from Virginia Tech will be giving a small, biased sample of experiences involving statistical inference, computational modeling and big data on November 30th, 2017 at 4:30 pm in Martin Hall

 GRADUATE ASSISTANTSHIP IN RISK ASSESSMENT

-Dr. Atamturktur is looking forward to hiring three doctoral students and two post-doctoral fellows to be involved in a variety of externally funded projects on uncertainty quantification in scientific computing.
+We are looking forward to hiring three doctoral students to be involved in a variety of externally funded projects on societal risk assessment.